kazurayam/VisualInspectionTutorial/docs/index.md

 However, in a single JobTimestamp, you can create another Material of duplicating byte contents as far as you associate a unique Metadata to each.

-            // now delete the JobName and files contained there store.deleteJobName(jobName);
             assertFalse(store.contains(jobName));
         }